inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/401-review-qgis.rst

 .. image:: /static/training/intermediate/qgis-inasafe/image12.*
    :align: center

-- Click Open.
+- Click :guilabel:`Open`.
   The raster will be added to our project as a grey-colored square.

 .. image:: /static/training/intermediate/qgis-inasafe/image13.*
    :align: center